NativeScript/nativescript-cli/PublicAPI.md

 > NOTE: In case a consecutive call to `liveSync` method requires change in the pattern for watching files (i.e. `liveSyncData.syncAllFiles` option has changed), current watch operation will be stopped and a new one will be started.

+> NOTE: In case `debugggingEnabled` is set to `true` in a deviceDescriptor, debugging will initially be enabled for that device and a debugger will be attached after a successful livesync operation.

 * Definition
 ```TypeScript
 /**